intmus/inttheory22-23/_02-int-scales-keys/d1-keys.md

 abc: true
 ---

 As discussed in the previous topics, scales represent a pitch collection, centered around a tonic pitch.
 Because we can transpose these pitch collections to center around any pitch-class, we create twelve unique pitch centers--called *keys*--and even more if we include enharmonic equivalents.
-Because writing accidentals for many of these keys would be clunky and difficult to read, we use a system of key signatures to give the performer a simple way of knowing which pitches in the key are raised and lowered.
+(Some argue that there are fifteen key centers, one for each key signature.
+Theoretically speaking, there as many keys as we have pitch names, but we can leave that argument for another time.)
+Because writing accidentals for every pitch would be clunky and difficult to read, we use a system of *key signatures*--a shorthand collection of flats or sharps at the beginning of each staff--to give performers a simple way of knowing which pitches in the key are raised and lowered.

 ## Key signatures